Cloud Grid Designer

 Figure 1 : Drawing Tools

-The shape tool allows the creation of simple shapes such as rectangles, circles, triangles, hexagons, diamonds, etc. These shapes can be created as solid shapes of a single color, outlined shapes where only the outline is drawn, or filled shapes with an outline of one color and fill of another color.
+The shape tool allows the creation of simple shapes such as rectangles, circles, triangles, hexagons, diamonds, hearts, stars etc. These shapes can be created as solid shapes of a single color, outlined shapes where only the outline is drawn, or filled shapes with an outline of one color and fill of another color.

 Drawing tools use the selected foreground and background colors which are shown on the top toolbar.
 Foreground color is usually the color used to draw, while the background color is used to fill the grid initially and to erase with.

-Figure 2 : Color Selection
+Figure 3 : Color Selection

 Select colors from many pre-defined palettes or add your own colors to any palette.
 Pre-defined palettes include many commonly used yarns, rug yarn, embroidery floss, etc. One custom palette is also provided where you can add any colors you would like to work with.
+Palettes may also be combined into Groups.

-Figure 3 : Palette Feature
+Figure 4 : Palette Feature

 Complete support for selection , cut, copy, paste within the tool is provided.
 In addition, the paste contents can be modified with a series of tools that allow you to flip vertically and horizontally, invert colors, and rotate.